Coldwater Fall Fair

 Rules:

-2. All photos must be mounted with a minimum border of 1" and ready to hang. (not framed).
+2. All photos must be mounted on bristol board with a minimum border of 1″. (not framed).

 4. Colour photos must be taken by the competitor within the last two years, whereas black and white photos have no year requirement.